dreibh/hipercontracer/README.md

 Notes:

 - Make sure to specify a Measurement ID range, or a time range.
 Otherwise, the Query tool will export **everything**!
 - The output is in the same format as the originally written HiPerConTracer results.
-See the the manpage "hipercontracer" for all options, including a description of the results file formats!
+See the manpage "hipercontracer" for all options, including a description of the results file formats!
 - You can use extension .gz for GZip, .bz for BZip2, .xz for XZ, or none for uncompressed output!

 ### Example 2